Roller Coaster Deaths Per Year Worldwide!

 4. Rider Responsibility: Safety instructions are provided to riders before the ride starts, and riders must adhere to these guidelines.
 This includes keeping hands and feet inside the ride, using safety restraints correctly, and not riding if they have certain medical conditions or do not meet the height and weight requirements.

 5. Regulation and Oversight: Depending on the region, government or third-party oversight of amusement park rides may exist.
-These agencies can provide regulations for ride safety, inspect rides, and investigate accidents.
+These agencies can provide rules for ride safety, inspect rides, and investigate accidents.

 6. Emergency Preparedness: Parks have plans to respond to emergencies, such as power outages, mechanical failures, or health crises among riders.
 This can include evacuation procedures, first aid and medical response capabilities, and communication systems.